Stoic grief and slogans as CDS Rawat and wife cremated with full military honours | Law-Order

 Defence Minister Rajnath Singh, Law Minister Kiren Rijiju as well as politicians, diplomats and others paid their last respects to Madhulika Rawat and 63-year-old Bipin Rawat, who was tasked to bring in theatre command and jointness among the three services and was pushing it with a tough approach and specific timelines.

-As a priest chanted Sanskrit shlokas, the 17-gun salute rang out in accordance with protocol and the twin pyres were lit.
+As a priest chanted Sanskrit shlokas, the 17-gun salute rang out in accordance with protocol and the pyre was lit. ''Both Gen Rawat and my sister were cremated on a common pyre.
+We will pick the ashes early morning tomorrow in a 'kalash' and then head to Haridwar where the ashes will be immersed in holy Ganga and some rituals will be performed,'' said Gen Rawat's brother-in-law Yash Vardhan Singh told PTI.
 Outside the Brar Square, where the funerals were conducted with military precision, huge crowds of mourners gathered to say their goodbyes.
 People showered flower petals and as the flower-bedecked gun carriage carrying the late general’s mortal remains, wrapped in the tricolour, entered the crematorium, the only sounds that could be heard were slogans and chants in praise of him.
 The final journey of CDS Rawat and his wife began from his official Kamraj Marg residence amid chants of ''Jab tak suraj chand rahega, Rawat ji ka naam rahega''.
 As the cortege wound its way through the streets of Lutyen’s Delhi towards Brar Square, about 10 km away, surging crowds jogged alongside.
 It was a sea of people, some holding the tricolour aloft and others their mobile phones to capture the moment.
 At one point, a man in a white kurta pyjama was seen running along the biers trying to take a selfie.
 Slogans of “Vande Mataram”, “Gen Rawat Amar Rahe” and “Bharat Mata ki Jai” could be heard too.

 Military personnel drawn from all the three services marched on the streets as drummers played along in tribute to India's first CDS.
 At several points through the journey, mourners stood with flowers in their hands to offer in tribute.
 And at some points, groups of people could be seen exchanging places with those who were accompanying the funeral procession on foot.
 At the Rawat home in the morning, Union Home Minister Amit Shah, National Security Advisor Ajit Doval, Congress leader Rahul Gandhi and Chief Justice of India N V Ramana the host of people, including seers, who laid wreaths on the mortal remains of Gen Rawat and his wife.
 Among them were some who belonged to Uttarakhand, the general’s home state.